About this course

 Portfolio evaluation, course grade (A-F) based on:

-1. 2 completed and submitted papers (by the deadline set) and presentations (2*40%).
+1. Two completed and submitted papers (by the deadline set) and presentations.
+One of the papers may be written in pairs.

-Portfolio Grading: Letter grades
+Portfolio Karakterregel: Letter grades

 • Examiner scheme